kohlmeierv/TravelTide/README.md

 - `sklearn.cluster` (KMeans)
 - `sklearn.metrics` (silhouette_score, accuracy_score, confusion_matrix, roc_auc_score)

-All dependencies are listed in the `requirements.txt` file and can be installed with a single command (see above).
+All dependencies are listed in the `requirements.txt` file and can be installed with a single command as shown in step 3 above.

 ---

-### Goals for this Notebook
+# Goals for This Notebook

-- **Understand and Explore Data**: Conduct exploratory data analysis to assess the dataset's structure, detect patterns, and address any anomalies.
-- **Prepare Data for Analysis**: Clean, preprocess, and transform the dataset, ensuring it is ready for machine learning workflows.
-- **Apply Clustering Techniques**: Use the KMeans algorithm to perform customer segmentation based on behavioral features.
-- **Evaluate Clustering Results**: Assess the quality of the clusters using metrics like the silhouette score and interpret their practical implications.
-- **Provide Insights and Next Steps**: Derive actionable insights from the clusters and outline potential future directions for improving the analysis.
+### **Data Handling**
+- Import and load data using **Pandas**.
+- Clean the dataset to handle missing values, inconsistencies, and outliers.
+- Use **Matplotlib**, **Seaborn**, and **Plotly** to create insightful visualizations.

+### **Data Analysis**
+- Apply unsupervised machine learning techniques like **KMeans Clustering**.
+- Perform feature scaling and dimensionality reduction with **StandardScaler** and **PCA**.
+- Visualize and interpret clustering results to identify key customer segments.

+---

+# License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code for personal and commercial purposes with proper attribution.